nzaman00/MKS22X-BrickBreaker/README.md

 Fixed the ball class so that the Xspeed of the ball changes depending on where the ball hits the platform.
 The closer to the middle, the steadier it moves.
 ## 5/27:
 Made brick class constructor, but it does not collide yet.
 I changed the background temporarily to white so it's easier to see the bricks while I test everything
+## 5/28:
+Got the ball to bounce off a brick if hit from the bottom, from the top, or from the sides directly, but still have to get it to collide diagonally as well.
+Got the bricks to all load as different colors